 and more…over, and over, and over!

-Our bulk LEGO set had many full LEGO Bionicles (from early 2000’s) in it.
-As these are new to us, we didn’t know how to put them together, but again, Google served us well.
+Our bulk LEGO set included many complete LEGO Bionicles (now discontinued, LEGO Bionicles date from the early 2000s).
+As Bionicles were new to us, we didn’t know how to put them together, but again, Google served us well.
 We quickly located building instructions for 3 or 4 of the Bionicles included in our bulk set.
 Since this initial purchase, we’ve ordered several other Bionicle kits and made many Bionicle MOCs.
 Bionicles are one of recommended LEGO Gifts for Kids.

 Should you buy LEGO in bulk?
 Yes, we recommend bulk used LEGO brick purchases.